tldr-pages/tldr/pages/linux/fdisk.md

 - Print the size (in blocks) of device partition,such as /dev/sda1

 `fdisk {{devices}}`
-- Create/remove/change partitions in the device.Serveral commands can be list.
+- Create/remove/change partitions in the device.Serveral commands can be list.for example:
+#fdisk /dev/sda ,which will lead into command line for create/remove/ and so on actions for sda.

       `m`
       print the help menu